-Scenario CP server VCS cluster Action required Enabling fencing in a VCS cluster with a new CP server coordination point uster with cluster with P server fencing Note: Migrating from fencing in disabled mode to customized mode incurs application downtime on the VCS cluster. disabled mode On the designated CP server, perform the following tasks: 1 Prepare to configure the new CP server.
-2 Configure the new CP server 3 Prepare the new CP server for use by the VCS cluster See the Cluster Server Installation Guide for the procedures.
+Scenario CP server VCS cluster Action required Enabling fencing in a VCS cluster with a new CP server coordination point New CP server Existing VCS cluster with fencing configured in Note: Migrating from fencing in disabled mode to customized mode incurs application downtime on the VCS cluster. disabled mode On the designated CP server, perform the following tasks: 1 Prepare to configure the new CP server.
+2 Configure the new CP server 3 Prepare the new CP server for use by the VCS cluster See the Cluster Server Configuration and Upgrade Guide - Linux for the procedures.
 On the VCS cluster nodes, perform the following: 1 Stop all applications, VCS, and fencing on the VCS cluster.
-2 To stop VCS, use the following command (to be run on all the VCS cluster nodes): hastop -local 3 Stop fencing using the following command: /etc/init.d/vxfen.rc stop 4 Reconfigure I/O fencing on the VCS cluster.
-See the Cluster Server Installation Guide for the procedures.
+2 To stop VCS, use the following command (to be run on all the VCS cluster nodes): hastop -local 3 Stop fencing using the following command: svcadm disable -t vxfen 4 Reconfigure I/O fencing on the VCS cluster.
+See the Cluster Server Configuration and Upgrade Guide - Linux for the procedures.

+î.

-i Scenario CP server VCS cluster Action required Enabling fencing in a VCS cluster with an operational CP server coordination point Existing VCS cluster with fencing configured in disabled mode Note: Migrating from fencing in disabled mode to customized mode incurs application downtime.
+Scenario CP server VCS cluster Action required

+Scenario Enabling fencing in a VCS cluster with an operational CP server coordination point VCS cluster Existing VCS cluster with fencing configured in disabled mode Action required Note: Migrating from fencing in disabled mode to customized mode incurs application downtime.
 On the designated CP server, prepare to configure the new CP server.
-See the Cluster Server Installation Guide for this procedure.
-On the VCS cluster nodes, perform the following tasks: Stop all applications, VCS, and fencing on the VCS cluster.
-To stop VCS, use the following command (to be run on all the VCS cluster nodes): # hastop -local Stop fencing using the following command: # /etc/init.d/vxfen.rc stop Reconfigure fencing on the VCS cluster.
-See the Cluster Server Installation Guide for the procedures.
+See the Cluster Server Configuration and Upgrade Guide - Linux for this procedure.
+On the VCS cluster nodes, perform the following tasks: 1 Stop all applications, VCS, and fencing on the VCS cluster.
+2 To stop VCS, use the following command (to be run on all the VCS cluster nodes): # hastop -local

+3 Stop fencing using the following command:

+svcadm disable -t vxfen

+4 Reconfigure fencing on the VCS cluster.

+See the Cluster Server Configuration and Upgrade Guide - Linux for the procedures.

 Scenario CP server VCS cluster Action required Enabling fencing in a VCS cluster with a new CP server coordination point New CP server Existing VCS cluster with fencing configured in scsi3 mode On the designated CP server, perform the following tasks: 1 Prepare to configure the new CP server.
-2 Configure the new CP server 3 Prepare the new CP server for use by the VCS cluster See the Cluster Server Installation Guide for the procedures.
+2 Configure the new CP server 3 Prepare the new CP server for use by the VCS cluster See the Cluster Server Configuration and Upgrade Guide - Linux for the procedures.
 Based on whether the cluster is online or offline, perform the following procedures: For a cluster that is online, perform the following task on the VCS cluster: Run the vxfenswap command to migrate from disk-based fencing to the server-based fencing.
-See "Migrating from disk-based to server-based fencing in an online cluster" on page 321.
+See "Migrating from disk-based to server-based fencing in an online cluster" on page 327.
 For a cluster that is offline, perform the following tasks on the VCS cluster: 1 Stop all applications, VCS, and fencing on the VCS cluster.
-2 To stop VCS, use the following command (to be run on all the VCS cluster nodes): # hastop -local 3 Stop fencing using the following command: # /etc/init.d/vxfen.rc stop 4 Reconfigure I/O fencing on the VCS cluster.
-See the Cluster Server Installation Guide for the procedures.
+2 To stop VCS, use the following command (to be run on all the VCS cluster nodes):